antonioclessio/Challenge-Stock/README.md

-# VanHack Test
+# VanHack Test.

-Just the code test had to VanHack.
+Project used to solve the vanhack code challenge.

 The ideia here is just to show my code style.

-If you have questions, feel free to send me a message.
+If you have questions, feel free to send me.